 2. You can offer free pdf previews on Google Books

 When you sign up to Google Play, you automatically sign up to Google Books as well, so the store listing will allow you to appear in search results on Google Books.
-If you were living under a stone for the last twelve years: Google Books is a giant library project aiming to scan every single book in the world and making them searchable.
-So, you can find the whole earth’s bibliographic information on the web.
+If you were living under a rock for the last twelve years: Google Books is a giant library project aiming to scan every single book in the world and making them searchable.
+So, you can find the whole world's bibliographic information on the web.

 This would obviously violate some copyright laws, but publishers in the Google Books Partner Program can choose the percentage they are happy to display as a preview: it can be as much as the whole book!
 So whenever a book search appears on Google, publishers have a better chance to stand out!
 If you are signing up with PublishDrive, you agree to the 20% preview which means your book can be found by a specific search term.